Cordell baronets

 The Cordell Baronetcy, of Long Melford in the County of Suffolk, was a title in the Baronetage of England.
-It was created on 22 June 1660 for Robert Cordell, subsequently Member of Parliament for Sudbury.
-The second Baronet represented Sudbury and Suffolk in Parliament while the third Baronet briefly represented Sudbury.
+It was created on 22 June 1660 for Robert Cordell, a collateral descendant of William Cordell.
+He was subsequently Member of Parliament for Sudbury.

+The 3rd Baronet represented Sudbury and Suffolk in Parliament while the 3rd Baronet briefly represented Sudbury.
 The title became extinct on the latter's death in 1704.

-Sir William Cordell was another member of the Cordell family.